Andrew Stone, Baron Stone of Blackheath

 Andrew Zelig Stone, Baron Stone of Blackheath (born 7 September 1942) is a non-affiliated, and former Labour, member of the House of Lords.

 He retired as joint managing director of Marks and Spencer plc in 1999.

 He is currently a director of several non-government organisations, a retail company and is involved in several charities.
-He also chairs the charity DIPEx that helps patients gain information on their condition and their options.
+He also chaired the charity DIPEx that helps patients gain information on their condition and their options.
+He was asked to retire from this charity due to behavioural investigations below.

 In October 2019, he was suspended from the Labour peers group.

 Professional career

 He joined Marks & Spencer as a trainee in 1966 and retired from his position as joint managing director of the company in 1999.

 He is a director of N Brown Group plc.
 He was the non-executive chairman of Deal Group Media plc until 2007, when he resigned from this position.
 He is an advisory board member of The Next Century Foundation.

 He was the chairman of Sindicatum Climate Change Foundation and chairman of The DIPEx Charity, a charitable health organisation.
 He is a governor of the Weizmann Institute of Science and honorary vice president of The Movement for Reform Judaism.

 He is a patron of the Institute for Jewish Policy Research, the Gauchers Association, the New Israel Fund, the Jewish Chernobyl Children, the Orphaids charity, The Forgiveness Project (as of 2004) and LEAD Nepal – Development for the future of Nepalese Youth.
 He is a trustee of Prism the Gift Fund and formerly a trustee of the Olive Tree Educational Trust (now The Olive Tree Scholarship Programme at City University).